 At Missouri S&T, we leverage the synergies of our departmental structure, which includes Geology and Geophysics (G&G), Petroleum Engineering (PE), and Geological Engineering (GE) to provide students with a unique interdisciplinary experience.
-We offer degrees at the B.S., M.S., and Ph.D. levels, as well as graduate certificates in Geophysics, Petroleum Systems, and Geoenvironmental Science and Engineering, Geohazards, and Space Resources.
+We offer degrees at the B.S., M.S., and Ph.D. levels, as well as graduate certificates in Geotechnics, Military Geological Engineering, Geoanalytics and Geointelligence, Geoenvironmental Science and Engineering, Geologic Hazards, Space Resources, Subsurface Water Resources, Geophysics, and Petroleum Systems.
 Online offerings include a graduate certificate in Geotechnics and a Masters of Engineering degree in Geological Engineering.

 The geological engineering program provides students with a combination of engineering problem-solving abilities and expert knowledge of soils, rocks, and groundwater.
 This combination provides unparalleled career opportunities, ranging from environmental and geotechnical careers, to working in the mining and petroleum sectors.
 Geological engineers are prepared to tackle projects such as designing waste storage facilities; planning groundwater remediation operations; building tunnels; designing foundations; and running petroleum, gas and mining operations.
 Finally, many geological engineers work on mitigating natural hazards such as landslides, sink holes, earthquakes and flooding.